Making a caesarean negligence claim

 Emergency – This happens during labour when there is an immediate concern for the health of the mother or baby.

-In 2023 the data indicated that 15% of caesareans are elective, while 19% were carried out in an emergency.
-There has been many legal challenges made against the NHS for not allowing an elective caesarean, even after one was requested.
+In 2023, the data indicated that 15% of caesareans were elective, while 19% were carried out in an emergency.
+There have been many legal challenges made against the NHS for not allowing an elective caesarean, even after one was requested.

 It is feared that the refusal of an elective caesarean is resulting in severe injuries to mothers, babies, and in the worst case, the loss of life.